AmiraliEftekhary/django-multiDB/README.txt

-using psql as default database and mongodb as the second database the core is dbRouter router is writen in db_routers for connecting to mongodb first instal djongo using "pip install djongo"
+using psql as default database and mongodb as the second database the core is dbRouter router is writen in db_routers for connecting to mongodb first install djongo using "pip install djongo"